Data-Advantage/vibestack/step2-setup/openai-assistant.md

 Configure the entire assistant, create any filestores and tools and store the `ASSISTANT_ID` environment variable in the Project Environment Variables.

-# Step 3: Create a route.ts for api/assistant:
+# Step 3: Create a route.ts that uses Vercel's AI SDK:

 This will create a server that communicates with the OpenAI Assistant API.